 Additional General Resolution Projects Senior Bonds.
 The issuance of any series of General Resolution Projects Senior Bonds is conditioned upon the deposit of an amount in the Debt Service Reserve Account in the Debt Service Fund established pursuant to the General Resolution Projects Resolution such that, giving effect to the issuance of such series of General Resolution Projects Senior Bonds, the balance in such Account equals the Debt Service Reserve Requirement therefor.
-The General Resolution Projects Resolution also provides that an irrevocable and unconditional policy of insurance or surety bond meeting certain requirements set forth in the General Resolution Projects Resolution may be deposited in the Debt Service Reserve Account to satisfy the Debt Service Reserve Requirement.
-See "SUMMARY OF PROJECT ONE RESOLUTION AND GENERAL RESOLUTION PROJECTS

-RESOLUTION - Debt Service Reserve Accounts - Deposit of Financial Guaranty" in APPENDIX G hereto.
+The General Resolution Projects Resolution Projects Resolution Projects Resolution also provides that an irrevocable and unconditional policy of insurance or surety bond meeting certain requirements set forth in the General Resolution Projects Resolution may be deposited in the Debt Service Reserve Account to satisfy the Debt Service Reserve Requirement.
+See "SUMMARY OF PROJECT ONE RESOLUTION AND GENERAL RESOLUTION PROJECTS RESOLUTION - Debt Service Reserve Accounts - Deposit of Financial Guaranty" in APPENDIX G hereto.

 Proposed Amendments to the General Resolution Projects Resolution.
-On December 16, 2011, MEAG Power adopted the General Resolution Projects Amending Resolutions for the purpose of making certain amendments to the General Resolution Projects Resolution.
-For a description of the amendments to be made to certain of the foregoing provisions and the conditions to the effectiveness of such amendments, see "Proposed Amendments to the Project One Resolution and the General Resolution Projects Resolution" below.
-See also "SUMMARY OF PROJECT ONE RESOLUTION AND GENERAL RESOLUTION PROJECTS RESOLUTION, AS AMENDED BY AMENDING RESOLUTIONS" in APPENDIX H hereto for a summary of certain provisions of the General Resolution Projects Resolution, as the same will be amended by the General Resolution Projects Amending Resolutions.
-Except as described in "Proposed Amendments to the Project One Resolution and the General Resolution Projects Resolution" below, at such time(s) as such amendments become effective, they will apply to all General Resolution Projects Senior Bonds then Outstanding.
+On December 16, 2011, MEAG Power adopted the General Resolution Projects Amendatory Supplemental Resolution for the purpose of making certain amendments to the General Resolution Projects Resolution.
+For a description of such amendments and the conditions to the effectiveness thereof, see "Proposed Amendments to the Project One Resolution and the General Resolution Projects Resolution" below.
+At such time as such amendments become effective, they will apply to all General Resolution Projects Senior Bonds then Outstanding.